ChengTang/lauriekell.github.io/Home.md

 **Contact:** [Laurence Kell](<laurie@kell.es>) and [Coilin Minto](<coilin.minto@gmit.ie>)

 ------------------------------

-To follow these examples you will have to install a number of packages, either from CRAN or from [FLR](http://www.flr-project.org) where variety of packages and [tutorials](https://www.flr-project.org/doc/) are available.
+To use `mydas` you will have to install a number of packages, either from CRAN or from [FLR](http://www.flr-project.org) where variety of packages and [tutorials](https://www.flr-project.org/doc/) are available.

 Install FLR
 ```{r}